A View To The Future

 Naturally, there’s an endless list of potential data sources that could be used to enrich the data model but it’s not necessary.

-Thank you, Petteri, for an interesting chat.
+Thank you, Tommi, for an interesting chat.

 Check the current network analysis demo video